 Using the Elk migratory path is just the first step, next will be a demand to protect the biodiversity corridor, then a riparian corridor, any corridor will be used to continue sewing them together for control over the land while describing it as connectivity, and for a "seamless" integration into the GYE.
 They don't care about the Elk, they are only interested in using them to take land for their agenda.

-Island Park residents have "connectivity" with their land as my father did, and those before him, crossing different "corridors" that allow us to remain "connected" to our land.
-We get it, we know the abundance of gifts that are provided.
-But there is no justification for taking what already is a blended and pristine area, breaking it into ecological categories and corridors, violating state and county sovereignty, then creating plans to alter it.
+Island Park residents have "connectivity" with their land as those before him, crossing different "corridors" that allow us to remain "connected" to our land.
+There is no justification for taking what already is a blended and pristine area, breaking it into ecological categories and corridors, violating state and county sovereignty, then creating plans to alter it.
 This misrepresents the reality that Island Park is already connected, in every way.

 The only disconnection is the one that is fabricated by scientists, NGOs, and the government.
 It is their imaginary utopia being imposed on Island Park residents, and those poor Elk.
 The greater plan by scientists and NGOs is putting Island Park into full conservation status without your consent, creating artificial landscape designs and boundaries, convincing you that corridors aren't connected because a road or your house is in the way, telling you connectivity is needed for integration into an ecosystem where it already exists, and destroying our God given right and legal authority as Fremont County residents to control how land is used.